wp-plugins/library-instruction-recorder/README.txt

 * Ability to duplicate classes for multiple sessions.
 * Statistical reports can be narrowed by date range or primary librarian.
 Reports are downloadable as .csv files.
 * Email reminder to enter the number of students who attended the class.

+Visit [LIR's Bitbucket page](https://bitbucket.org/gsulibwebmaster/library-instruction-recorder) to submit issues, contribute to the wiki, contribute to the source code, and to check out the development version of the plugin!

 == Requirements ==